-In addition to our audit and our report on the disclosure requirements, we have audited the District Council's 2021-2041 long-term plan and performed a limited assurance engagement related to the District Council's debenture trust deed.
-These engagements are compatible with those independence requirements.
+In addition to our audit and our report on the disclosure requirements, we have carried out a limited assurance engagement related to the District Council's debenture trust deed which is compatible with those independence requirements.
 Other than these engagements, we have no relationship with, or interests in, the District Council or its subsidiaries and controlled entities.

-S B Lucy

-Audit New Zealand

-On behalf of the Auditor-General

-Wellington, New Zealand
+S B Lucy Audit New Zealand On behalf of the Auditor-General Wellington, New Zealand